Spring 2015 Admission Applications

-Spring 2014 admission applications are being accepted from August 1, 2013 to August 31, 2013.
+Spring 2015 admission applications are being accepted from August 1, 2014 to August 31, 2014 for upper division transfers only.
 Go to CSU Stanislaus Admissions to apply.

 New Student Orientation Slide Show Presentation for all incoming Veterans: